AaronAmberman/VTOLVR-MissionAssistant/README.md

 They aren't the best but they aren't bad either.
 They are videos to try to help show and understand how the mission editor works in VTOL VR.

 ## The Shlabovian Conflict
-I am trying to create an arc in VTOL VT called The Shlabovian Conflict or TSC and made the first entry in the series [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2366824583).
+I am trying to create an arc in VTOL VR called The Shlabovian Conflict or TSC and made the first entry in the series [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2366824583).
 I was not able to finish the game as my computer had issues and I lost files so it is dead.
 Which is ok because I'll just move onto other games I planned.

 Anyway, enough about me.